 The main airport in Anguilla is the Clayton Lloyd International Airport, which you can contact at 264-498-5922.
 Once known as the Wallblake Airport, this locale was renamed in 2010.
 It is a small terminal with no jet ways, and is located in the center of the island, just south of The Valley.
 The airport receives as many as 50 inter-island flights daily from locations such as San Juan, Sint Maarten, Antigua, and St. Kitts.

-Check the following table for air service from other airports in the Caribbean.
-If you can't take a flight directly from an airport near you, taking a connecting flight from another regional airport could be a very good solution.
+Check the chart below for air service from airports in the region.
+If there aren't any flights directly from an airport near you, making a connection through another airport in the Caribbean may be an excellent option.

 |Antigua, Antigua and Barbuda||ANU||Air St. Maarten, LIAT|